 For how long do we keep your personal data?

 We only keep your information for as long as is necessary.
 We will keep your personal data for a minimum of one year after the completion of the project; once deleted we will no longer hold any copies.
 If, at any time, you withdraw your consent to our processing your personal data, we will delete your personal data at that point and no copies will be held by BMG Research.

 Your co-operation in market research surveys is voluntary at all times regardless of what the survey is about or who our client is.

 You are entitled at any stage to ask that your personal data, or part or all of the record of your survey responses, be rectified, destroyed or deleted and we will carry out such a request.
 This can be requested during the interview itself or afterwards (using the contact details below).

 You have the right to access any personal data that we process relating to you.
 We may ask for verification of your identity before releasing any information to you.

 In instances where surveys are taking place over a period of time, we would wish to ensure that any personal data we hold for you is accurate.
 Therefore, if any information you have provided changes, you have the option to let us know and we will advise at the time whether or not it is appropriate to update any records we hold.

 If you have any complaint in relation to how we process your personal data you are entitled to ask the Information Commissioner’s Office to review the matter.
 Details about how to contact them are on their website at www.ico.org.uk

-If you have been contacted by us and use this email address to request your details be removed or deleted from our systems please include any relevant references in your email so we can locate you in our lists, eg. the telephone number on which we called you, or your address if one of our interviewers called at your home.
+If you have been contacted by us and use this email address to request your details to be rectified, removed or deleted from our systems please include any relevant references in your email so we can locate you in our lists, e.g., the telephone number on which we called you, or your address if one of our interviewers called at your home.